PravartanShinde/Customer-Churn-Business-Analysis-SQL/README.md

 - Compare mean and median for potentially skewed variables.
 - Assess the impact of outliers on average-based metrics.
-- Perform data quality checks for missing and duplicate records.
 - Extend the analysis with statistical significance testing where appropriate.

 # 🎯 Conclusion